usamyismy7/websocket-chat-app/README.md

 ### Brief description

-this is a web socket chat application using socket.io
+this is a websocket chat application using socket.io

 ### Features